 I’ve been getting sporadic messages from people throughout the past few months asking “Where’s Jack?” or “How’s Jack handling having a new baby in the house?”
 In case you’re new around here, Jack is our black, puggle mix that we rescued when he was a few months old back in 2008.
-He celebrated his 10th birthday in early January of this year.

 Honestly, I debated not sharing what happened to Jack, because I know how passionate some people are about pets.
 But I realized there are others out there who’ve probably been in our same situation, or perhaps others could learn from our experience and take steps to prevent what transpired for us.